apache/spark/docs/sql-error-conditions-invalid-inline-table-error-class.md

 ---
 layout: global
-title: INVALID_BOUNDARY error class
+title: INVALID_INLINE_TABLE error class
-displayTitle: INVALID_BOUNDARY error class
+displayTitle: INVALID_INLINE_TABLE error class
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with